 Ketoctin Chapter NSDAR is now one of 3000 chapters of the National Society Daughters of the American Revolution (NSDAR).
 Our chapter actively conducts many events throughout the year, including regularly scheduled meetings September through May, special events, and field trips.
 Ketoctin Chapter NSDAR sponsors the Reverend John Marks Society (C.A.R.).
 Our Ketoctin Chapter NSDAR supports many service projects that include scholarships, awards, grave markings, recognition awards, veterans, and other patriotic activities.

-The Ketoctin Chapter NSDAR is part of the Virginia Daughters of the American Revolution (VADAR), which is made up of 130 chapters in seven districts with about 9,000 members.
+The Ketoctin Chapter NSDAR is part of the Virginia Daughters of the American Revolution (VADAR), which is made up of 130 chapters in nine districts with about 9,000 members.
 The Ketoctin Chapter NSDAR is only one of two chapters located in Loudoun County.
 Visit Virginia DAR on Facebook.

 Kenmore in Fredericksburg, VA—built by George Washington’s sister, Betty and her husband Fielding Lewis.

 Stratford Hall in Stratford, VA—home of Richard Henry & Francis Lightfoot Lee, the only brothers to sign the Declaration of Independence.

 Woodlawn Plantation in Alexandria, VA—given by George & Martha Washington as a wedding gift to Nell Custis and Lawrence Lewis.

 Yorktown Custom House in Yorktown, VA—built around 1720 by Richard Ambler, the first Collector of Customs for the York River District.